albertusk95/albertusk95.github.io/_posts/ComputerOrg/BufferLab/2016-07-04-Shooting-Star.md

 > Masukkan input:<br />
 > Breakpoint 1, 0x08048b77 in shooting_star ()<br />

-Now we can see the content of memory address 0x804d10c by typing this command:
+Now we can see the contents of memory address 0x804d10c by typing this command:

 > (gdb) x/ 0x804d10c<br />
 > 0x804d10c < cookie >:    496949284<br />